bharathn97/AugmentTour/README.md

 3. **Language Support:**
     - Offers multilingual support, allowing users to receive information in their preferred language.
     - Facilitates communication between travelers and locals by providing basic phrases and translations.
-4. **AR Exploration Games:**
-    - Engages users with AR-based scavenger hunts and puzzles related to the destination's culture and history.
-5. **User-Generated Content:**
-    - Enables users to leave reviews, tips, and recommendations for other travelers.
-    - Allows users to upload AR annotations, enhancing the experience for future visitors.

-## **Benefits😁**

-1. **Enhanced Engagement:** Encourages users to actively participate in their travel experience, fostering a deeper connection with the destination.
-2. **Cultural Immersion:** Provides rich historical and cultural context, allowing travelers to gain a profound understanding of the places they visit.
-3. **Convenience:** Offers a user-friendly interface and intuitive navigation, ensuring travelers can focus on enjoying their journey without worrying about directions.
-4. **Personalization:** Tailors recommendations and content based on user preferences, ensuring each traveler receives a customized experience.
-5. **Sustainable Tourism:** Promotes responsible tourism by encouraging users to explore designated areas, reducing the impact on fragile ecosystems and historical sites.

 ## Roadmap🚀